schemapress/Schema/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.5.9.5 =
+This update has an important fix for Publisher logo and some other functions in the plugin.
+Please, upgrade now to get this fix.

 = 1.5.9.4 =
 This update has an important fix for capabilities, plugin settings was not saving properly on newly installed sites.
 Please, upgrade now to get this fix.